thumbnail image

 Western Australia

 • From early on in his life, Jung recognised two distinct personalities within himself.
-No 1 was involved in the every day ordinary world, was rational and ambitious, studies science and wanted civilised prestigious life.

 "Here at last was a place where the collision of nature and spirit became a reality"